uc-cdis/mariner/conformance/README.md

 git clone https://github.com/common-workflow-language/common-workflow-language
 ```

-3. Have your API key on-hand.
+3. Have your API key for the target environment on-hand.
 Or if you don't have one, generate one - i.e., download `creds.json`
 from the target environment's portal and move it to your current working directory.

 Now you're ready to run some conformance tests!